bsebesta/portfolio-v2/content/projects/headspace/story.md

 * **Headspace makes a great conversational interface.** The idea of being able to play a meditation without using a phone or screen-device was, it turned out, appealing to a lot of people.
 One Amazon reviewer said they didn't want to use Headspace when they went to bed, because it meant they needed their phone near them; this changed that.
 Other reviewers talked similarly about how this helps them in their "digital detox."
 * **People accepted the limits on discovery.** People adjusted well the idea that only certain meditations were available, even as we continued to expand the flow to allow additional meditations.
-* **Test, test, test.** When the exprience launched, there was an after each meditation that free users would hear, encouraging the user to subscribe.
-This was a poor experience: it would wake users up and ruin the "mood" that each meditation created—and we removed it quickly.
+* **Test, test, test.** When the exprience launched, there was a short advert after each meditation free users would hear, encouraging the user to subscribe.
+People _hated_ this: it would wake users up and ruin the "mood" that each meditation created—and we removed it quickly.
 Sadly, many of the bad reviews from those early days are still prominently featured on the skill and action's pages, a problem neither Google or or Amazon have acted to fix.
-I wish we had caught this in testing, and if I could do it over, I would have worked in more research around the actual experience of listening﻿ to the meditation; I spent most of the time focused on selecting﻿ a meditation.
+I wish we had caught this in testing, and if I could do it over, I would have worked in more research around the actual experience of listening to the meditation; I spent most of the time focused on selecting a meditation.

 ---